rachelzuercher/MOW_FL/README.md

-## Identifying the drivers of coral reef biomass in the Florida Keys to assess potential conservation actions
+## Identifying correlates of coral-reef fish biomass on Florida's Coral Reef to assess potential management actions

 This repository includes data and analysis scripts for the following article:

 Zuercher, R., R. Brumbaugh, K. Freeman, R. Layko, D. Kochan, A. Harborne.
-2021.
-Identifying the drivers of coral reef biomass in the Florida Keys to assess potential management actions. *In press at Aquatic Conservation*
+2023.
+Identifying correlates of coral-reef fish biomass on Florida's Coral Reef to assess potential management actions. *In press at Aquatic Conservation*

 ---
 ## Collaborators: